chongbo2013/FlutterMediaCompression/README.md

 # flutter video or image compress

-Generate a new path by compressed video or image. \n Easy to deal with compressed video or images.\n Android image compression using luban\n video compression using Mediacodec.\n
+Generate a new path by compressed video or image.
+Easy to deal with compressed video or images.
+Android image compression using luban
+video compression using Mediacodec.
-IOS image compression using luban\n video compression using AVAssetExportSession.
+IOS image compression using luban
+video compression using AVAssetExportSession.

 <p align="left">